TengdaHan/ShuffleBN/readme.md

 ```

 ## Notes
-If you find bugs, please raise an issue.
+If you find bugs, please create an issue.
 Very welcome!